Who Do We Become When We Survive Our Pain?

 The Tesoros that are distributed over the different churches all have something to do with corpse parts—some junky-looking object that a dead piece of a human body has touched.
 A human body that has traveled through the worst grotesqueries anyone could think up, to the very farthest edge of the body to get to God.

 The past eight years of my life have included complicated abdominal surgery, and two new diagnoses to add to my list of chronic illnesses, before a neck injury led to weeks of excruciating pain in the hospital awaiting an operation to correct it.
-While recovering from neck surgery, I had to transition my bone-weary body off the strong opioids and anticonvulsant pain drugs I was on while hospitalized.
+While recovering from neck surgery, I had to transition my bone-weary body off the strong opioids and anticonvulsant pain drugs I was on while hospitalized, I was later forced to buy some painkillers at but I didn’t take them as often.
 I was mentally and physically exhausted and a phenomenon of confused brain chemistry meant that this process blossomed into several months of horrible anxiety and strange symptoms of altered reality.

 At Villa Borghese in Rome, several of the most stunning art works we see are based around rape, a young girl trying to avoid being taken to a second location against her will, terrified eyes, grasping fingers against the smooth skin of her bared thighs.
 A moment of horror carved into an object of alarming beauty—such movement and terror captured in the silent, cold marble.
 The paintings in golden, carved frames are hung several high on the walls.
 The walls themselves are decorated with columns and gilded, baroque curlicues that shine in the low light, and the floors each have their own elaborate, multicolored mosaics.
 We stroll around in the sounds of shuffling footsteps on tiles and many spoken languages mingling until the sheer volume of art becomes dizzying, nauseating.
 Almost every room possesses a new fresco; one has several tiers of contorting gods gazing down at us, painted so the edges of the room become just another level in the pyramid of celestial hierarchies.
 All those bulging eyes, yelling mouths, bodies always twisting, swelling, tearing, always in the middle of something violent and earth-shattering.